Two-step dynamics of photoinduced phonon entanglement generation between remote electron-phonon systems: Model and Method

-As we mentioned before, the scattered light carries information on quantum correlations.
-This means that the measurement of entanglement dynamics is possible by detecting the scattered light, which enables us to discuss the relationship between $I_M(t)$ and physical properties.
+Although the quantum mutual information is an appropriate measure for phonon entanglement, it is not directly linked to any observables.
+In order to study the measurement of entanglement dynamics, we calculated the dynamics of the scattered light which carries information on quantum correlations.
+We show that the detection of the scattered light enables us to discuss the relationship between $I_M(t)$ and physical properties.

 However, since the signal of the phonon quantum correlation on the scattered light is weak, we consider the heterodyne detection of the output light pulse for which the frequency of the reference light is $\Omega_1$.
-Hence, we calculated the signal on the Stokes light, which is proportional to $\sqrt{\Omega_2}{\rm Re}(\langle c_2 \rangle e^{i\Omega_1 t})$.
-Moving on to the Heisenberg picture, $c_2(t)$ satisfies the equation of motion given by
+Hence, we calculated the signal on the Stokes light, which is proportional to $\sqrt{\Omega_2}{\rm Re}(\langle c_2 \rangle e^{i\Omega_1 t})$. $\sigma_x^j(t)$, however, also contains the dynamical properties of individual electron-phonon systems that are irrelevant to the entanglement between the two systems.
+Therefore, we subtract the corresponding signal for $M=1$ from that for $M=2$.